Chinese Peanut Soup Recipes

-These peanut soup recipes have been used by the Chinese as dietary remedies for women's health issues for many years.
+Peanuts or groundnuts have been used by the Chinese in dietary remedies for women's health issues for many years.
 Peanuts are considered a neutral and gentle chinese herb in traditional chinese medicine.
 It is good for the lungs and clears phlegm, it is good for the blood, and it helps with fluid retention and swelling.

-Peanuts featured greatly in herbal recipes for women especially for conditions related to the breasts.
-I don't know how much of it is true but it is supposed to help develop the breasts in teenagers and increase breast milk production in nursing mothers.
+I don't know how much of this is true but it is supposed to help develop the breasts in teenagers and increase breast milk production in nursing mothers.

 A suitable dietary supplement for people suffering from anaemia or low platelet count.Ingredients

 - 15g raw peanuts with skin still on

 - Bring everything to a boil and lower heat to simmer for 1 hour